Min Chinese

+Min is a broad group of Sinitic languages with about 75 million native speakers.
+These languages are spoken in China in a region centered on modern Fujian Province, stretching from Southern Zhejiang to Eastern Guangdong, as well as on Hainan Island and the neighbouring Leizhou Peninsula.
+Min varieties are also spoken in Taiwan, and by a large international diaspora, particularly in Southeast Asia.
+The name Min is shared with the Min River in Fujian, and is also the abbreviated name of Fujian Province.
+Min languages are not mutually intelligible with one another nor with other varieties of Chinese.

-There are many Min speakers among overseas Chinese in Southeast Asia.
-The most widely spoken variety of Min outside of mainland China is Hokkien, a variety of Southern Min which has its origin in southern Fujian.
-Amoy Hokkien is the prestige dialect of Hokkien in Fujian, while a majority of Taiwanese speak a dialect called Taiwanese Hokkien or simply Taiwanese.
-The majority of Chinese Singaporeans are of Southern Min-speaking background (particularly Hokkien and Teochew), although the rise of Mandarin as a home language in that country has led to a decline in the use of Min Chinese.
-Communities speaking Eastern Min and Pu-Xian Min can also be found in parts of the Chinese diaspora.
+The most widely spoken variety of Min outside of China is Hokkien, a variety of Southern Min which has its origin in Southern Fujian.
+Amoy Hokkien is the prestige dialect of Hokkien in Fujian, while a majority of Taiwanese people speak a dialect called Taiwanese Hokkien or simply Taiwanese.
+The majority of Chinese Singaporeans, Chinese Malaysians, Chinese Filipinos, Chinese Indonesians, Chinese Thais, and Chinese Cambodians are of Southern Min-speaking background (particularly Hokkien and Teochew), although some of these communities are shifting to national or regional languages.
+Communities speaking Eastern Min, Pu-Xian Min, Haklau Min, Leizhou Min, and Hainanese can also be found in parts of the Chinese diaspora, such as in Malaysia, Singapore, and Indonesia.

-Many Min languages have retained notable features of the Old Chinese language, and there is linguistic evidence that not all Min varieties are directly descended from Middle Chinese of the Sui–Tang dynasties.
-Min languages are believed to have a significant linguistic substrate from the languages of the inhabitants of the region prior to its sinicization.
+While other branches of Chinese descend from Middle Chinese of the Sui and Tang dynasties, Min languages have retained some features of Old Chinese lost in other branches.
+The Min languages are also believed to have a linguistic substrate from the languages of the inhabitants of the region before its sinicization.